 Sometimes the air that surrounds you feel too heavy.
-This is true especially if you live in an area which features a humid climate.
-Whether it is because of dust, allergens or humidity, there is a need to clean the air (literally) and a dehumidifier allows you to do so.
+This is true, especially if you live in an area that features a humid climate.
+Whether it is because of dust, allergens, or humidity, there is a need to clean the air (literally), and a dehumidifier allows you to do so.

-A dehumidifier works by reducing the humidity level of the atmosphere and making the environment much less hospitable to allergens.
-For those of you who already have a dehumidifier, the next big hurdle you will face is how to effectively maintain it.
+A dehumidifier works by reducing the atmosphere’s humidity level and making the environment much less hospitable to allergens.
+The next big hurdle you will face is maintaining it effectively for those of you who already have a dehumidifier.
 Here are some tips that might help you on your journey.

 Cleaning Is Essential